-- Failure to comply with specific mandates / requests from the Office of Administration
+9. Failure to comply with specific mandates/requests from the Office of Administration

-This refers to specific requests from the Office of Administration, this is a catchall for anything wasn’t covered for the previous reasons.
+This refers to specific requests from the Office of Administration, this is a catchall for anything that wasn’t covered for previous reasons.

 For all of the reasons listed above, Customs can deem a bond insufficient.
 When you find your bond has been deemed insufficient, reacting quickly is important.
 You don’t want your shipments to be held up at the port.

-If you have any additional questions, TRG’s team of experts are here to help.
-Give us a call or send us an email at email@example.com.
+If you have any additional questions, TRG’s team of experts is here to help.
+Give us a call or send us an email at firstname.lastname@example.org.